I will jump right in and give you two answers to what you should put at the bottom of your raised garden bed.

 You can of course build raised garden beds with sloped sides and avoid using borders altogether.
 I know some gardeners find this more visually pleasing.
 I do prefer using borders as it provides a firm structure and holds everything in place.

-When you build your borders you can for example use stones, planks of wood or bricks.
+When you build the borders you can for example use stones, planks of wood, or bricks.